lukasgrunwald/CondMatRegistry/README.md

 ## CI Registrator

-The package version in a local-registry hosted on GitHub can be automatically updated using CI, using our [composite action](https://github.com/lukasgrunwald/julia-register-local).
-To repo calling the action needs to write access to the local-registries GitHub repository.
+The package version in a local-registry hosted on GitHub can be automatically updated with CI, using our [composite action](https://github.com/lukasgrunwald/julia-register-local).
+To repo calling the action needs to have write access to the local-registries GitHub repository.
 This can be conventiently achieved using a private deploy key as a repository secret.

 A complete example is collected in the `/template` folder and a minimal snippet is shown below